Mick7028/CSU-Senior-Project/docs/Defense_Documentation.md

 ![screenshot](/../master/media/Gameplay/Updated_High_Score.jpg)
 **Fig 16.
 Updated high scores (new score is under initials AAA).**

+The last section of the SaveData contains the total Multiple Choice Activity times for the highscores and the top 10 high scores.

 ![screenshot](/../master/media/Menu/SaveData_Bottom.png)
 <br /> **Fig 17.
-Save Data continued: List of fastest total times (in miliseconds) of the Multiple Choice Activity and the high scores for it.**
+SaveData continued: List of fastest total times (in miliseconds) of the Multiple Choice Activity and the high scores for it.**

 ## Test Plan: (Test Plan Link)